borntofrappe/game-development/06 Angry Birds/Angry Birds 10/README.md

    end
    ```

 The layered structure is necessary since removing the objects in the body of the `beginContact` function would prompt an error.
-This is because the body is still being considered by `love.physics` and the remaining callbacks.
+This is because the body is still being considered by the physics library.

 ## Destroy